 Hemis is a wonderful tourist attraction in Leh.
 It is situated at an approximate distance of 980, 2,386, 2,497, 3,150 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel here by the following means of public transportation.

-By Air.
-The nearest airport is Kushok Bakula Rimpochee Airport (IXL).
+The nearest airport is Kushok Bakula Rimpochee Airport (IXL), Leh airport.
 It is a well-organized airport which is connected to major cities of India.
 Once you reach the airport, you can easily take a bus or a private vehicle like a cab or a jeep to reach Hemis.